norman-albusberger/ViteAlpineBootstrapStarter/readme.md

 --

-## Featured Technologies
+## Technologies and Structure
+This boilerplate combines the speed of Vite, the simplicity of AlpineJS, and the flexibility of Bootstrap to create a robust foundation for web applications.
+By integrating tools like Pinecone Router and Bootstrap Icons, we ensure developers have everything they need to start a project right away.

 | Vite | AlpineJS | Bootstrap | Pinecone Router | Bootstrap Icons |
 |:---:|:---:|:---:|:---:|:---:|
 | ![Vite](https://vitejs.dev/logo-with-shadow.png) | ![AlpineJS](https://alpinejs.dev/alpine_long.svg) | ![Bootstrap](https://getbootstrap.com/docs/5.3/assets/brand/bootstrap-logo-shadow.png) | ![Pinecone Router](https://avatars.githubusercontent.com/u/83432496?s=200&v=4) | ![Bootstrap Icons](https://icons.getbootstrap.com/assets/img/icons-hero@2x.png) |

-Welcome to the Vite Alpine Bootstrap Boilerplate — a streamlined starting point for building web applications with a pre-configured stack of Vite, AlpineJS, and Bootstrap.
-It's crafted to expedite your development workflow with an array of integrated development tools and libraries.
-## Features

 - **[Vite](https://vitejs.dev/)** - A build tool that boasts lightning-fast cold server start, blazing fast hot updates, and rich features.
 It uses Rollup for bundling and ES modules for instant updates, making the development and build process incredibly efficient.